 - Take your time during the mixing of the butter and sugar, also known as the creaming period.
 This will add a lovely lift of air and lightness to your cake and also ensure that your ingredients start off well mixed.

-- When you add dry ingredients, only mix until just combined.
+- When you add dry ingredients like your cake flour which you can make on your own, only mix until just combined.
 Don’t overmix and risk additional gluten being added.

 HOW TO SERVE THIS SOUTHERN SOUR CREAM CAKE RECIPE